-The Big Four firms offer a wide variety of professional and financial services, with newer Advisory services adding to their more traditional and deep-rooted Audit (Assurance) and Tax Services.
+The 2013 Big Four Firm Performance Analysis January 2015 www.Big4.com Page 21 of 34 more traditional and deep-rooted Audit (Assurance) and Tax Services.
 Firms vary in their structure and definition of these broad service lines, typically though about half the revenues are sourced from Audit, and the balance is shared between Tax and Advisory Services.